Sexey's School: History

 As a state boarding (and day) school, Sexey's has complex funding arrangements with both state (government funded) and independent income (for the boarding facilities).

 In 2013 the then Secretary of State for Education, Michael Gove, described Sexey's as "one of the most outstanding schools in the country," during an interview on the Andrew Marr Show on BBC One.

 In 2019 two catering managers were convicted of defrauding the school of over £16,000.

 In 2019, after a number of poor Ofsted results and on the recommendation of the Regional Schools Commissioner, the school considered merging into the Sherborne Area Schools' Trust multi-academy trust.
 But following extensive parental engagement by Sexey's parents, governors and government representatives who were in opposition to the move, the Sherborne Trust decided not to proceed, stating there was "not an alignment of values or partnership working with Sexey's".
 The Regional Schools Commissioner considered what the next step should be.
 Ofsted inspection visits in 2020 and 2021 found that leaders and those responsible for governance were taking effective remedial action.

+The school has two Ofsted 'Good' results, one for boarding (social care) and one for education.
+The report in January 2023 raised the school’s education grading to ‘good’ in all five areas of the inspection framework and is the third ‘good’ report the school has received following their Ofsted Social Care and SIAMS judgement.

+Inspectors said that “Pupils thrive at Sexey’s School.
+They are happy and safe.
+Staff know them well as individuals.
+Pupils recognise and appreciate this” and that “the school has high academic expectations of all pupils.
+Staff start from the position that all pupils can succeed.”

 Boarding

 Around one fifth of the school are boarders.
-There are two boarding houses:
+There are three boarding houses: